Utopian-Contributors/sustainable-browser-docs/docs/vite-postprocessing/intro.md

 # Introduction

-The Vite Postprocessing tool is a build optimization utility that automatically creates optimized builds and import maps for your Vite projects.

-## What is Vite Postprocessing?

 Vite Postprocessing is a postbuild script that analyzes your Vite build output and:

 - **Creates optimized builds** by externalizing common libraries
-- **Generates import maps** for supported libraries
 - **Reduces bundle size** by removing duplicated dependencies
 - **Improves load performance** by leveraging the [Sustainable Browser](https://chromewebstore.google.com/detail/sustainable-browser/cdpbgdconlejjfnpifkpalpcfohmiolf) extension